 Munich is famous for many things, but being free or low cost isn’t one of them.
 The Bavarian capital city is in high demand and, as any student of even an introduction to economics can you tell you, that equals high prices.
 There is no shortage of things to do and enjoy in Munich, from world-class museums to visits to a tempting Biergarten.
 But it can quickly add up.
 But why not supplement those expenses with some great free things to do in Munich?
 The city is full of wonderful spots to enjoy and things to do that don’t cost a single Euro.
+Here’s my list of 29 fun free things to do in Munich!

 Read More: Looking for more Munich tips?
 Check out my favorite Munich tips and recommendations!

 Stroll through Hirschgarten

 A cozy spot in residential Munich, Hirschgarten isn’t just the largest Biergarten, or beer garden, in the world.
 It’s also a park.
 With athletic fields, ping pong tables, and playgrounds there is something for everyone at this truly family-oriented park.
 Frequently you’ll spot people cutting through the park on their way to or from work or families with small children getting some fresh air in Hirschgarten.
 You can even visit with a herd of deer (or Hirsch in German) that live in a fenced-in spot near the restaurant.

 Watch the Glockenspiel